keitaroyamada/Polation-for-matlab/README.md

 ```

 2. Load dataset and target points
 Pass the reference data, which serves as the source for interpolation, and the target data, which represent the points of interpolation, to the instance.
 It is important to note that the next step cannot be executed unless both the reference and target data are inputted.
 The reference data and target data must be of the same length, respectively.
+The input dataset can be visually verified by using _plot_indata()_ method or _map_indata()_ method.

 ```
 pol.data = struct(...